salam-github/inspector-image/README.md

 # Image Inspector Tool

 The Image Inspector tool is a versatile Python application designed for steganography and metadata extraction from images.
-It allows users to encode hidden messages into images, decode messages from images, extract PGP keys hidden within images, and retrieve the geographical location where the photo was taken based on its metadata.
+It allows users to encode hidden messages into images, decode messages from images, extract PGP keys hidden within images, dump relevant exif data and retrieve the geographical location where the photo was taken based on its metadata.

 ## Table of Contents
 - [Features](#features)